innaskogerboe/Elk-Stack-Project/README.md

  [elk]
  10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook Command: *ansible-playbook install-elk.yml*, and navigate to *{ELK VM Public IP}:5601/app/kabana* to check that the installation worked as expected.
+- Run the playbook Command: ansible-playbook install-elk.yml, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

 ### Setup: It is to be understood that all your azure items (VM,Resource Groups, Network Security Group etc. have already been setup

 SSH into Jump Box:
-- ssh redadmin@jumpboxip
+- ssh username@jump.box.ip

 Check the docker container list:
 - sudo docker container list -a